 Absolutely not!
 As you develop your eye, you will simply compose and shoot without thinking too much about whether you’ve lined your subject up with the gridlines.
 Most experienced photographers just know the moment they take the image whether it’s a great one or not – it doesn’t matter if you’re using a prime or zoom lens.

-Sometimes breaking the rule deliberately can make fantastic photographs, as in these ones below.
+Sometimes breaking the rule deliberately can make fantastic photographs, too, as in these photos below.

 The main subject of the image above is right in the center, with lots of empty space to the sides.
 It doesn’t follow the rule of thirds, but it still works.

-The image below works for me, and is a very powerful composition, but it doesn’t follow the rule of thirds.
+The image below is a very powerful composition, but it doesn’t strictly follow the rule of thirds.
 The model is dead center in the frame, but it works because of the starkness of the background.
 Also note that the image does actually use the rule of thirds in one place – with the rocks in the bottom of the photo.
 They start coming into the image on the bottom third gridline.

 The key is knowing exactly when to break the rule of thirds, and how to use that to significant effect.
 To break it successfully though, you must first understand how to use it.
 That’s why it’s worth learning about.